 Bill Stems from Widespread Post-Sandy Confusion on Insurance Policies

-(TRENTON) — Legislation Assembly Democrats Ruben J. Ramos Jr., Gary Schaer, Linda Stender and Paul Moriarty sponsored to help homeowners better understand their insurance policies — a problem that has particularly arisen after Hurricane Sandy — was approved Monday by the Assembly.
+(TRENTON) – Legislation Assembly Democrats Ruben J. Ramos Jr., Gary Schaer, Linda Stender and Paul Moriarty sponsored to help homeowners better understand their insurance policies – a problem that has particularly arisen after Hurricane Sandy – was released Monday by an Assembly panel.

 The bill (A-3642) requires that the homeowner insurance consumer information brochure already required under state law contain a one-page summary of the policy.